Close Menu

 Limited branch and ATM networks

 Credit unions tend to have fewer branches than traditional banks.
-A credit union may not be close to where you live or work, which could be a problem unless your credit union is part of a shared branch network or a large ATM network such as Allpoint or MoneyPass.
+A credit union may not be close to where you live or work, which could be a problem unless your credit union is part of a shared branch network, such as CO-OP, or a large ATM network such as Allpoint or MoneyPass.

 Online banks offer better rates